taisei-project/taisei/doc/BUILD.rst

 Another options for Windows-based computers is leveraging Windows 10's
 `Windows For Linux (WSL) Subsystem <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`__ to cross-compile to Windows using their Ubuntu image.
+You can also potentially use a ``mingw64`` toolchain directly on Windows, however that isn't supported or recommended, as it's generally more trouble than its worth.

 Checking Out Code
 -----------------